hhandika/uce-master-race/README.md

 Warning: The app is fine-tuned to <a href= 'https://esselstyn.github.io/'>Esselstyn's lab</a> protocols.
 Anyone is welcome to adapt for their labs.
 Feel free to contact me for questions about modifying the app.

 ## Installation
 Currently, UCEMR only supports Linux and MacOS.
-Windows users can run it using<a href= 'https://docs.microsoft.com/en-us/windows/wsl/install-win10'>Windows Subsystem for Linux (WSL)</a>.
+Windows users can run it using <a href= 'https://docs.microsoft.com/en-us/windows/wsl/install-win10'>Windows Subsystem for Linux (WSL)</a>.

 ### The Easiest Way
-To run UCMR, you only need the binary files.
+To run UCMR, you only need a binary file.
 They are available for Linux and Intel-based MacOS for download: https://github.com/hhandika/uce-master-race/releases.
 Download the latest version and run it like other command line applications using your terminal console.

 ### A Little Adventure (Compiling from the Source Code)